ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

     scale of the temple was magnificent and even bigger was the sculpture of the broze Buddha.
 Well worth the entrace fee.
 I had my lunch at a restaurant near the main hall of todaiji and it was just fine.
 I was happy enough to be getting a vegetarian meal this easily.
+* After the lunch I was just lazying around in the deer park without bothering the deers and just observing people feeding the deers.
+    And after a while I got bored with all the deers and the smell of deer dung started bothering me.
+I decided to head back to osaka at around 3.
+After reaching Osaka I just decided to take a nap in my hostel.
+* I again went to the Dotonbori area in the evening to utilize all the information that I got from tour guides last night.
+I went to various shops and explored the Dotonbori area.
+Some shops were already closed as it was late already.
+I really liked the book off store but before I could buy things from there, it was their closing time already.
+* I then decided to try out one of the restaurant recommended by my tour guide.
+And it turned out pretty good.
+I was able to have vegetarian oknomiyaki and yakisoba.
+And both of them were delicious.
+The restaurant was one of the cheaper and hidden restaurant that only the locals knew about.
+I decided to head in early as I had to plan my next day in kyoto and I knew that it was going to be a hectic one.
+I had only allocated one day for kyoto and I knew that it demanded more time but I was on a time crunch.

+Day 7: Kyoto

+* I could have done a better job of scheduling my day in kyoto as it was raining the day I went to kyoto.
+But neverthless little drizzles are not something that could scare me off.
+I started my day early but wasn't able to reach kyoto before 9:30am.
+The first that I had to figure out after reaching there was my mode of transportation, among bus, JR, and the local subway.
+And also figure out if it is worth to take any of the one day passes.
+I finally decided on a one day bus pass which cost me 6$.
+* I started my day with the nearest location from the kyoto station, Tofukuji.
+And I have to say that I started my day with a disappointment.
+The path that google map showed me was closed due to construction.
+After following the some tourists around I was finally able to find the temple.
+There was nothing special about the temple and drizzle was not helping it.
+The temple also consisted of gardens but they had a separate entrance fees for the garden.
+I decided to skip them.
+* To get over my disasppointing start I decided to head to one of the famous spots of kyoto, Fushimi Inari Taisha aka Endless orange gates.
+I thought it is better to go there first before it gets crowded with people.
+And so I took the bus with drizzle still continuing in the background.
+And the verdict after reaching there was meh.
+Maybe I was too overhyped about it but it was not as great as I had imagined it.
+All the people with umbrella where not helping it.
+The orange gates form a path which leads to the top of the Inari mountain.
+After reaching about half through the mountain I started sweating, I definitely wanted to avoid bathing in sweat and hence decided to come down from that point.
+* The Fushimi Inari shrine is sort of on the other end of kyoto and all other major destinations are located on the other side of kyoto.
+It was already afternoon and at this point I was afraid of missing out on some locations due to them closing down (a lot of them close at 5pm).
+And hence I was running on a shoe string time budget.
+I quickly looked at the buses and decided the order in which I was to see the locations.
+For the first time on my trip, I was able to plan better with the bus schedule chart that I got at kyoto station as compared to google maps.
+* The next stop was kiyomizu-dera which was under construction during my visit.
+But I have to say it turned out to be much better than what I had expected.
+The temple is situated on a high ground and provided excellent views of the surrounding area.
+The temple also had a lot of trees which gave it a calming atmosphere.
+But the most important factor that contributed may have been the absence of the drizzle which had plagued my trip since morning.
+After spending about 45 minutes here I took off for my next destination, Ginkakau-ji aka the silver pavilion.
+* At this point I barely had 2 hrs left before everything closes and I had to cover 2 important landmarks, Ginakaku-ji and Kinkaku-ji.
+    But I could barely spare 30 minutes to each.
+I was even afraid that I might miss Kinakaku-ji.
+But I made it in the end.
+I think it is unfair of me to talk about these 2 important landmarks when I barely had the time to explore them properly.
+But even so I liked the Ginakaku-ji better.
+Sure the Golden Pavilion had a temple made of Gold but the area surrounding the silver pavilion was more serene and calming.kyoto
+* All the major spots in kyoto are closed after 5pm, so I decided to just walk along the streets of kyoto.
+And I sort of got lost and and this was the time when I had used all of my data.
+And so I was walking along the streets trying to find wifi so I can find my way back to the kyoto station.
+However throught the day I had learned to use the bus chart schedule that I had got.
+I was to able to find a bus stop somehow and the caught the last bus (I was lucky) to the kyoto station.
 <!--more-->